 There are several types of deprivation: cataracts, cloudy corneas, cloudy lenses, and eyelid tumors.
 Each of these can affect a child's vision, resulting in amblyopia.
 Because these are also difficult to notice from a child's behavior, it's crucial to have your child tested for eye-related problems so that treatment can begin right away.

 The goal of most amblyopia treatments is to naturally strengthen the weaker eye so that your child's eyes can work and team with the brain more effectively.
 Amblyopia treatment will be determined by the cause and severity of their condition.

 Vision therapy is the most effective treatment for amblyopia, which may be used in conjunction with other treatments.

 A vision therapy program is customized to the specific needs of the patient.
 It may include the use of lenses, prisms, filters, occluders, and other specialized equipment designed to actively make the lazy eye work to develop stronger communication between the eye and the brain.

-Vision therapy is highly successful for the improvement of binocular vision, visual acuity, visual processing abilities, depth perception and reading fluency.
+Vision therapy is highly successful in the improvement of binocular vision, visual acuity, visual processing abilities, depth perception, and reading fluency.

 Vision therapy programs for amblyopia may include eye exercises to improve these visual skills: